Housing policy should focus on new homes, not retrofits – Sherry FitzGerald chairman

 Mr FitzGerald predicted that it could be June or July before there will be a resumption of house viewings, “obviously with protocols put in place”.

-In terms of the impact on house prices, he said: “This year they may slip back a bit and next year they will got back up a bit.
+In terms of the impact on house prices, he said: “This year they may slip back a bit and next year they will go back up a bit.
 So it will be even-steven.”